The Refund object

 The unique identifier of the object.

-Custom data that you can add to this object.
+Custom data that can be added to this object.

 The date and time at which the object was created.

-The unique identifier of the user at the source of the initial transaction.
+The unique identifier of the user at the source of the transaction.
+In a conversion, both the debited and credited wallets are owned by the author.

 Default value: The unique identifier of the owner of the credited wallet.